COVID-19, Division of Adult Parole Operations

 CDCR's Division of Adult Parole Operations.

-This is Parole and Probation Services Week, an annual show of appreciation for the work of parole agents and probation officers.
+Parole and Probation Services Week honors and recognizes the work of parole agents and probation officers.

-Here’s a short roundup of just some of the important rehabilitative work done by CDCR’s Division of Adult Parole Operations.
+The following is a short roundup of some of the important rehabilitative work done by CDCR’s Division of Adult Parole Operations.

 Parolee puts in effort to turn life around

-Parole Agent Kristy Caviness reported one of her clients has been putting in the work with positive results.
+Parole Agent Kristy Caviness has seen positive results for one of her clients who has been putting in the work.

-“Motivational interviewing, conflict resolution and communication with community based resources has yielded a positive impact on Parolee Rack,” Agent Caviness said.
-“Rack said these encouraging interactions have made him feel a part of society and empowered as a citizen.”
+“Motivational interviewing, conflict resolution and communication with community based resources has helped parolee Rack,” Caviness said.
+“Rack said these encouraging interactions make him feel a part of society.
+(He also feels) empowered as a citizen.”

-Rack has successfully completed the Fresh Start program at the Los Angeles Mission and has graduated to the Life Start phase.
-He also landed a job offer.
+Successfully completing the Fresh Start program at the Los Angeles Mission, Rack has graduated to the Life Start phase, while also landing a job offer.

-“He is also currently enrolled in The Urban Ministry Institute of Los Angeles where he is working toward becoming an Urban Leader for the work of ministry and has completed 12 of the required 16 modules,” he said.
+“He is also currently enrolled in The Urban Ministry Institute of Los Angeles, working toward becoming an Urban Leader for the work of ministry.
+He has also completed 12 of the required 16 modules,” Caviness said.

 Rack has amassed a collection of certificates to address his life coping skills and criminogenic needs.
-He’s remained violation free and has made significant progress toward positive reintegration into the community, according to Agent Caviness.
+He remains violation free, making significant progress toward positive reintegration into the community, according to Caviness.

 Transient parolees get help for ankle monitors

-When shelter-in-place orders went into effect throughout the state, some of the state’s transient sex offenders found themselves without open businesses to charge their global positioning satellite (GPS) ankle monitors.
+When shelter-in-place orders went into effect, some transient sex offenders found themselves lacking a place to charge their ankle monitors.

 Also, many transients were vulnerable to the COVID-19 virus and did not have somewhere to shelter in place.
-With the collaboration of the Geo-Day Reporting Centers in Orange County (DRC), CDCR’s Department of Rehabilitative Programs (DRP), Chances Counseling Centers, and the Division of Adult Parole Operations (DAPO), housing was found for these vulnerable transients.
+Thanks to collaboration, housing was found for these vulnerable transients.

-By securing housing, DAPO agents were able to provide them shelter during this pandemic as well as additional resources to further their success.
+By securing housing, DAPO agents provided shelter as well as additional resources to increase their chances of success.

 Agent helps parolees with job training